ianmuchina/save-as-mhtml/docs/README.md

 Simple chrome extension to save page as .mhtml in one click.

+## Bugs

+- Only works on latest chrome
-Not compatible with ublock origin cosmetic filters.
+- Not compatible with ublock origin cosmetic filters. ie: cookie consents in saved output.
-Does not work with js-heavy sites.
+- Has visual bugs if js-heavy sites

 ## usage
 - go to options and click button to allow permissions.